Life on the beat isn’t for everyone but that doesn’t mean you can’t work for South Wales Police.

-South Wales Police prides itself on our exceptional people so if you feel that you would like to come and join us keep an eye on our current vacancies and new vacancies pages.
+South Wales Police prides itself on our exceptional people so if you feel that you would like to come and join us keep an eye on our current vacancies.

 To apply for the role of police staff, you will need to:

 - Have lived in the UK for three continuous years, immediately prior to application